A proposal for measuring photon temporal coherence in continuum radiation

-For the crucial element, we propose the use of a cold screen consisting of a layer of photoluminescent particles.
-These may either be embedded in some transparent material or layered on a dark surface.
-The observed interference pattern can then only be due to the subset of photons in the incident continuum radiation that have the right energy to excite a photoluminescent particle into its higher energy level.
-In other words, the interference pattern is due to just those photons having an energy in the range, $E_{s}\pm\Delta E_{d}$, where $E_{s}$ is the energy difference between the unexcited and excited levels of the particles and $\Delta E_{d}$ is the width of the energy range over which a transition can occur.
+The photoluminescent particles may either be embedded in some transparent material or layered on a dark surface.
+Their importance here lies in the fact that, with the finite time delay between absorption and emission, the incident photon has, clearly, been absorbed in the same way as in a normal experiment, where a screen of broadband CCDs is used or, for that matter, a photographic plate.
+In particular, it is important for us that the excitation of a photoluminescent particle constitutes the particle detection of an incident photon.
+The observed interference pattern can then only be due to the photons that have the right energy to excite a photoluminescent particle into its higher energy level.
+Thus, the measured temporal coherence, as obtained from the extent of the interference, would be for this subset of photons in the incident continuum radiation, i.e., for just those photons having an energy in the range, $E_{s}\pm\Delta E_{d}$, where $E_{s}$ is the energy difference between the unexcited and excited levels of the photoluminescent particles and $\Delta E_{d}$ is the width of the energy range over which a transition can occur.
 Furthermore, if necessary, one could also cool the detection screen to bring $\Delta E_{d}$ closer to the natural width of the transition.
-Clearly, for the incident continuum radiation, this screen of photoluminescent particles is, to all intents and purposes, just a screen of two-level atoms.
-In this case, we don't even need to ``tune'' a detections filter to some particular energy and the setup amounts then to a direct experimental implementation of Eq.~\ref{eq:probgtoa}.
-But, as it measures only the temporal coherence for this one energy, it cannot provide the measure as a function of energy.